ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 - **21.04: Current default**
 - 21.09: available via `cpe/21.09` module
+- 22.04: available via `cpe/22.04` module

 You can find information, notes, and lists of changes for current and upcoming ARCHER2 HPE Cray programming environments in [the HPE Cray Programming Environment GitHub repository](https://github.com/PE-Cray).

+!!! tip
+    We recommend that users use the most recent version of the PE available to get the latest improvements and bug fixes.

 ## Using non-default versions of HPE Cray libraries on ARCHER2